5 Interactive Fun Math Learning Games that Teach Kids Math

 When kids first learn numbers, they can practice counting using the parts of their body.
 Connecting math concepts with movements help kids better retain what they learn.

-Interactive Maths Games for Kids: For example, you can ask your kids to count how many eyes, freckles, fingers and toes they have.
+Interactive Math Games: For example, you can ask your kids to count how many eyes, freckles, fingers and toes they have.
 Follow up with questions like ‘How old are you?’ and ask them to answer using their hands.
 For instance, if your child is 6, he could show four fingers on one hand and two on the other.
 This activity also teaches addition, another early math skill.

 Interactive Number Games: Hopscotch is another way to introduce kids to numbers.
 Have the kids write a sequence of numbers on your driveway and ask them to jump over whatever number you call out.
 You can even ask them to jump over the answers to different equations to improve their mental math skills.